The Spanish have sailed eastward, so will not land near us.

 “The Countess’s father?
 He that laps up the pap of Error but shows clean whiskers to the Queen?”

-I marvelled at that.
-For within the walls of my household, ’twas whispered that one of the old Catlick lord’s brothers sailed with the Spanish.
+That was passing strange.
+Within the walls of my household, ’twas whispered that one of the old Catlick lord’s brothers sailed with the Spanish.

 There are no real grounds for doubting the legitimacy of Gib’s lord, the 3rd Earl of Southampton.
 However, the cats’ lively view of how his mother the Countess conducted her conjugal visits might help explain a myth.